OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Learning_path_course_Course_editor.md

   *  **Mandatory**: The completion of the course element is binding and will be considered in the percentage evaluation.
   *  **Optional**: Completion will not be taken into account when displaying percentages.
   * **Excluded**: Completion is not part of the learning path and is only controllable by exception.
 The course element is not visible for the participants.
-  *  **Release date**: Controls the access to the respective course element.
-The block is visible but not accessible before the release date.
-A relative release date is also possible.
+  *  **Release date**: The course element is visible but not accessible before the release date.
+It can be opened and worked in from the specified date.
+If no entry is made, the folder remains permanently available from the release date, provided you have access to the course.
-  *  **Due date**: If a course element is mandatory you can also enter a date by which the element must be completed.
+  *  **Due date**: The course element can be opened and worked through up to the specified date.
+If no entry is made, the folder remains permanently available from the release date, provided you have access to the course.
-  *  **Learning time (minutes)**: Here you can enter how long the creator estimates the processing time for a given element.
-The processing time is independent of how much time the user really needs for the block.
+  *  **Learning time (minutes)**: Here you can enter how long the author estimates the processing time for a given element.
+The processing time is independent of how much time the user really needs for the course element.
+However, the estimated time can be used to calculate the learning progress.

 These settings are available for almost all course elements.
 An exception is the [course element "Structure"](../learningresources/Course_Element_Structure.md) that is meant for bundling course elements.
 In the structure element you can only define a sequence of learning steps that applies to all subordinate course elements, either sequentially or in specific order.